 People take their security and privacy very seriously when it comes to browsing online, and you need to ensure that you are meeting their expectations.
 Having "HTTPS" in your address instead of "HTTP" can help safeguard against cyberattacks and fraud, while providing your visitors with a better user experience and greater peace of mind.
 In addition, having a secure, encrypted site can actually help you rank higher in search results.

-4. Images And Font Types Look Outdated
+6. Your Images And Font Look Like Clip Art

-If your site looks more ’80s than 2017, it’s time to reevaluate your image, font, and general style choices.
+If your site looks more ’80s than 2019, it’s time to reevaluate your image, font, and general style choices.
 Flashy, large fonts that are hard to read are just as bad as tiny, illegible fonts.
 Stick to classic, easy-to-read fonts that look modern but not showy, and take stock of your images.
 Do they accurately speak to your brand, or were they chosen quickly years ago without much thought?
 Images speak volumes about a company’s “personality” and professionalism, so it’s important to choose graphics and site designs that get across the right message.
 In the same vein, steer clear of music — users don’t want to be inundated with loud audio upon opening a site, and it distracts from your messaging and products.

 If your organic traffic has been plummeting, take some time to assess the technical aspects of your site.
 Are there very large images?
 Are you using a low-quality hosting site?
 Are there lots of embedded media or browser plugins?
 All of these things can slow down page loading times and make for a frustrating user experience.
 People expect to be able to move through your site quickly and intuitively, and if your site design is preventing that from happening, users will move on to a competitor’s offerings.
 Google will also take note of high bounce rates (people are coming to your site but leaving quickly) since this is indicative of a poor user experience, which can significantly impact your overall SEO value.